 C++ Passing Array as a Pointer Example

-Let us take an instance to demonstrate how we can pass an array as a pointer in C++.
+Let's consider an example to illustrate how we can send an array as a pointer in C++.

 Example